arrow-kt/arrow-website/content/learn/coroutines/resource-safety.md

 <!--- KNIT example-resource-03.kt -->

 There is a lot going on in the snippet above, which we'll analyse in the sections below.
-Looking at the above example it should already give you some idea if the capabilities of [Resource].
+Looking at the above example it should already give you some idea if the capabilities of [Resource](https://arrow-kt.github.io/arrow/arrow-fx-coroutines/arrow.fx.coroutines/-resource/index.html).

 ## Resource constructors

-[Resource] works entirely through a DSL, which allows _installing_ a `Resource` through the `suspend fun <A> install(acquire: suspend () -> A, release: suspend (A, ExitCase) -> Unit): A` function.
+[Resource](https://arrow-kt.github.io/arrow/arrow-fx-coroutines/arrow.fx.coroutines/-resource/index.html) works entirely through a DSL, which allows _installing_ a `Resource` through the `suspend fun <A> install(acquire: suspend () -> A, release: suspend (A, ExitCase) -> Unit): A` function.

 `acquire` is used to _allocate_ the `Resource`,